PoisotLab/ms_metaweb_transfer/manuscript.md

 traits for species in the destination species pool, a Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] predicts the interaction between species through a function of the nodes' features through matrix multiplication.
-Thus, from latent traits and nodes position, we can infer interactions.
+Thus, from latent traits and node position, we can infer interactions.

 ## Implementation and code availability